scikit-build/scikit-build-core/README.md

 # files & remember to gitignore the file.
 generate[].location = "install"

+# A message to print after a build failure.
+messages.after-failure = ""

+# A message to print after a successful build.
+messages.after-success = ""

 # List dynamic metadata fields and hook locations in this table.
 metadata = {}